arielherself/espresso/README.raw.md

 Listen to an abridged version of the subscriber-only briefing.

-The number of<strong> job openings</strong> in <strong>America</strong> rose to 10.7m in September, meaning there are nearly two vacancies for every person seeking work.
-That is a sign that the Federal Reserve’s [interest-rate rises](https://www.economist.com/finance-and-economics/2022/10/19/why-inflation-refuses-to-go-away) have yet to cool the labour market.
-But monetary tightening seems to have reduced demand for goods: <strong>manufacturing</strong> activity in October grew at its slowest pace since 2020.
+<strong>Maersk </strong>warned that container demand was weakening as concerns about recession unsettle global trade.
+The Danish shipping group recorded unadjusted, underlying earnings of $10.9bn in the third quarter, up from $6.9bn in the same period last year.
+But the war in Ukraine, and Europe’s energy crisis, have darkened the firm’s outlook, just as a pandemic-related boom in [freight rates](https://www.economist.com/graphic-detail/2022/09/30/global-shipping-costs-are-plunging-as-the-world-economy-slows) subsides.

 Elon Musk, <strong>Twitter’s</strong> [new boss](https://www.economist.com/business/2022/10/28/elon-musk-buys-twitter-at-last), said he was planning to launch an $8-a-month subscription for “verified” users.
 That implies the platform’s “blue-tick” badge of approval might be open to those willing to pay from it, not just confirmed celebrities, journalists, politicians and the like.
 Mr Musk wants the social-media firm to find new sources of revenue.
 Currently most of its money comes from advertisers.

-<strong>Uber’s </strong>share price leapt by more than a tenth after the ride-sharing firm said quarterly revenues grew by 72% year over year, to $8.3bn.
-Still, Uber booked a [net loss](https://www.economist.com/business/2022/10/31/what-went-wrong-with-snap-netflix-and-uber) of $1.2bn. <strong>Airbnb</strong>, meanwhile, had its most lucrative quarter ever, reporting a profit of $1.2bn.
-Revenues at the home-sharing firm rose by 29% year over year, to $2.9bn.
+The number of<strong> job openings</strong> in <strong>America</strong> rose to 10.7m in September, meaning there are nearly two vacancies for every person seeking work.
+That is a sign that the Federal Reserve’s [interest-rate rises](https://www.economist.com/finance-and-economics/2022/10/19/why-inflation-refuses-to-go-away) have yet to cool the labour market.
+But monetary tightening seems to have reduced demand for goods: <strong>manufacturing</strong> activity in October grew at its slowest pace since 2020.

 <strong>Fact of the day</strong>: 45,000, the estimated number of jobs that American tech firms have shed this year.
 [Read the full story](https://www.economist.com/business/2022/10/31/what-went-wrong-with-snap-netflix-and-uber).